Frequently Asked Questions

 What happens if I need to leave early?

 Residency fees are not pro-rated, so if you need to leave early, you are still responsible for your entire monthly fee.
-You must be checked out by the residency staff in order to ensure your security deposit is returned in full.
+You must be checked out by the Residency Director in order to ensure your security deposit is returned in full.

 Can I leave Wassaic to work during my residency?